boneskull/core/README.md

 // we are in app/classes/controller/index.js
 // will be available in sx.controllers.Index
 module.exports = {
-    $extend: 'Controller', // need to explicitly tell which controller to extend 'actionIndex': function(){
+    $extend: 'Controller', // need to explicitly tell which controller to extend, any changes to the Controller class reflects in this new controller as well
+    'actionIndex': function(){
     }
 }